NandanUnv/OIBSIP/README.md

 # OIBSIP

 Hello everyone,
-In this repository, I will be sharing my tasks during my internship of OIBSIP(Oasis InfoByte Summer Internship Programme).
+In this repository, I will be sharing multiple tasks in a single repository.